Computation of conformal invariants: The upper half-plane with a slit

-The method presented in Section \ref{sec-cm} is not directly applicable to such domains $\Omega$.
-So, we first map this domain to a domain $G$ of the forms considered in Section \ref{sec-cm}.
-Since there is no exact conformal mapping from the domain $\Omega$ onto a doubly connected domain $G$ bordered by smooth Jordan curves, we find such equivalent domain $G$ using numerical methods.
-An iterative numerical method for computing such domain $G$ has been presented in~\cite{NG18}.
+In this section, we consider the doubly connected domain $\Omega = \mathbb{H}^2 \setminus [a,b]$ where $\mathbb{H}^2$ is the upper half-plane $\{ z \in \mathbb{C}: \Im(z)>0\}$ and, $a$ and $b$ are two complex numbers in $\mathbb{H}^2$ (see Figure~\ref{fig:half-seg-fg} (left)).
+For such domains $\Omega$, we cannot directly apply the method described in Section~\ref{sec-cm}.
+So, we first map the domain $\Omega$ onto a domain $G$ of the forms considered in Section \ref{sec-cm}.
+Since there is no exact conformal mapping from a domain such as $\Omega$ onto a doubly connected domain $G$ bordered by smooth Jordan curves, we find such an equivalent domain $G$ using numerical methods.
+In this paper, we compute such a domain $G$ using the iterative numerical method presented in~\cite{NG18} (see Figure~\ref{fig:half-seg-fg}).
 We will omit the details here about the iterative method and refer the reader to~\cite{NG18}.
-Using this iterative method, for a give half-plane with a segment domain $\Omega$, a conformally equivalent domain $G$ bordered by smooth Jordan curves can be obtained as in Figure~\ref{fig:half-seg-fg} (right).
-For the new domain $G$, we use the MATLAB function \verb|annq| with $n=2^{11}$ to compute the capacity of the given domain $\Omega$.
+Then, we compute the capacity of the the given domain $\Omega$ by applying the MATLAB function \verb|annq| with $n=2^{11}$ to the new domain $G$.

 For the segment $F=[s\i,r\i]$ where $r>s>0$ are real numbers, the exact capacity of $\Omega$ is known and is given by \cite[(5.56), Theorem 8.6 (1)]{vu88}